roboconf/roboconf.github.io/en/user-guide/tutorial-apache-storm-with-docker-7.md

 ## Version 2

-Overall, the grapgh and the instances tree do not need to be modified.
+Overall, the graph and the instances tree do not need to be modified.
 Changes focus on the recipes.
 Docker links must be deleted.
 And dependency IP addresses must be injected when **storm_worker** and **storm_ui** components are started.